Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Introduction

 \section{Introduction}

 There is active discussion around large pretrained language models (LLMs) as plausible cognitive models \citep{mahowald-ivanova-2023}, e.g., in terms of language acquisition \citep{warstadt2022artificial}, decision making \citep{aher-using-2023} and political orientation \citep{argyle_busby_fulda_gubler_rytting_wingate_2023}.
 In the context of education, cognitive modeling enables the study of human learning without the high cost of data collection from human subjects, which can lead to a better understanding of human learning and, therefore, improved learning outcomes \citep{vanlehn-applications-1994}.
-Several works have already employed LLMs as models of students \citep{macina-etal-2023-mathdial, nguyen2023large}.
+Several recent articles have already employed LLMs as models of students \citep{macina-etal-2023-mathdial, nguyen2023large}.
 However, for such modeling to be meaningful, it is imperative that the student model is consistent with actual student behavior.
 Yet, that is not always the case: Many existing student models fail to validate faithfulness to realistic classroom scenarios \citep{Kaser-Alexandron-2023}.
-Importantly, an LLM that models the problem-solving process of children should also make similar mistakes as children, i.e., it should mimic the cognitive biases that are salient in children during problem solving.\bernhard{this is the place where the point from my email could be addressed (unless you have done so elsewhere?).
-E.g.: "Given that LLMs may be trained predominantly on data generated by adults, it is by no means clear whether this holds true."}
+Importantly, an LLM that models the problem-solving process of children should also make similar mistakes as children, i.e., it should mimic the cognitive biases that are salient in children during problem-solving.
+Given that LLMs may be trained predominantly on data generated by \emph{adults}, it is not obvious that they would exhibit \emph{child-like} behavior.\looseness=-1